everyone deserves good food

 - Between fifteen to twenty percent (15-20%) of our neighbors experience food insecurity (2020).

 - 39,000 people are visiting food pantries for assistance on a monthly basis (2020).
-Of these, nearly 8,000 do not qualify for federal assistance (SNAP, WIC or other funds) and are reliant on pantries and other community programs for support.
+Of these, nearly 8,000 do not qualify for federal assistance (SNAP, WIC or other funds) and rely on pantries and other community programs for support.